scysy6/ComputerVision-Coursework/README.md

 Place the `.MOV` video file in the `records` folder.
 The program will automatically search for videos in the `records` folder and generate panoramic images in the `panorama` folder.
 The `panorama_detect` folder contains images  that have been corrected for rotation based on object detection.

 2.Generate Panoramic Images
-Run main.py to process the .MOV video files and generate panorama images:
+Run main.py to process the .mov video files and generate panorama images:
 ```bash
 python main.py
 ```